Raheem Sterling is on the verge of completing a move to Chelsea, with the winger set to sign a long-term deal at Stamford Bridge.

 Having plucked the talented young midfielder from Belgian football, the club saw De Bruyne develop on loan in Germany before bringing him back into their squad ahead of the 2013/14 season.

-He would leave permanently for Wolfsburg, establishing himself as one of the Bundesliga’s finest players before returning to the Premier League in a club-record deal at Manchester City.
+He moved on permanently to sign for Wolfsburg, where he established himself as one of the Bundesliga’s finest players before returning to the Premier League in a then-club record deal at Manchester City.

 His return to England has seen him go from strength to strength, flourishing into one of the finest midfield talents in world football in Pep Guardiola’s all-conquering side.

-Part of the City team that earned a league record 100 points, he would also help the club to English football’s first ever domestic treble the following season.
+Part of the City team that earned a league record 100 points in 2017/18, he helped the club to English football’s first ever domestic treble the following season.